JK Rowling Harry Potter Books Bana Alabed In Aleppo

 "I'm reading to forget the war," she tweeted beside a photo showing her with a book, which is her profile photo on Twitter.

-So after Bana and her brothers saw a Harry Potter movie, their mum, Fatemah, tweeted at J.K.
+So after Bana and her brothers saw a Harry Potter movie, their mom, Fatemah, tweeted at J.K.
 Rowling to say her daughter wanted the books.

 Hi @jk_rowling I watched Harry Potter movie, Bana would like to read the book.- Fatemah #Aleppo— Bana Alabed (@AlabedBana) November 21, 2016